Ven. Madihe Pannsiha Mahanayaka Thera

 The bhikkhus who come to deliver Dhamma Desana are learned, pious and of high esteem and also the lay preachers are learned and disciplined.
 Renowned physicians in the country, surgeons, pediatricians, psychiatrists and medical consultants come to deliver these orations, which are of great value to the public.

 It is the Mahanayaka Thera – Ven.
 Madihe Pannghaseeha who deserves praise for all this and more than everything for moulding the Most Venerable Gangodawila Soma Thera for whom all Buddhists should be ever grateful.
 He taught the Buddhist masses especially the youth to observe and practise Pan Sil.

 Another great task performed by the Mahanayaka Thera was sending Dhamma missions abroad.
 Venerable Thera was instrumental in establishing Theravada Vihara in the United States of America with the untiring efforts of the Sasana Sevaka Samithiya and the then Prime Minister Hon.
 Dudley Senanayaka and also with the help of the Sri Lanka Embassy in Washington.

-In the year 1965 in a Flat in Howard the Temple was founded and today it lies in the 16th Street, a fully equipped temple in a beautiful surroundings on a picturesque setting in the vicinity of the “White House” giving the golden opportunity for the devout Buddhists in America to worship and pray.
+In 1965 in a Flat in Howard the Temple was founded.
+Today it resides on 16th Street, a fully equipped temple in a beautiful surrounding on a picturesque setting in the vicinity of the “White House” giving the golden opportunity for the devout Buddhists in America to worship and pray.